InteraptSkills/Mongoose-with-MongoDB/README.md

  We will set up our routes now and test them in Postman.
 If you don't have Postman yet, follow this [link]https://www.getpostman.com/ to download.

+  Before we start testing, install nodemon.
+Then, add this to your pacakage.json file `
+   "start": "nodemon ./bin/www"`

  Next, we need to let Express know where to grab our routes.
 Inside of your `app.js` please add
  ```